 - Preheat oven to 425°F. Line a baking sheet with aluminum foil and place a cooling rack on top.
 Set aside.

 - Dry the chicken thighs with a paper towel.
-Drizzle the chicken thighs with olive oil and season with the spice mix.6 chicken thighs, 2 tablespoons olive oil
+Drizzle the chicken thighs with olive oil and season with the spice mix.6 bone-in, skin-on chicken thighs, 2 tablespoons olive oil

 - Place the chicken thighs on the cooling rack on the baking sheet.